 We test the year’s best bike racks for your car, SUV, and pickup truck from popular brands like Thule, Yakima, Kuat, 1UP USA, and more

-By: Erik Nilson / Last Updated: November 26, 2023
+By: Erik Nilson / Last Updated: December 22, 2024

-The Best Bike Racks of 2023
+The Best Bike Racks

-- Best E-Bike Rack: Yakima StageTwo
+- Best Bike Rack for Electric Bikes: Yakima StageTwo

-- Best Trunk Rack: Saris Bones
+- Best Trunk Bike Rack: Saris Bones

-- Best Roof Rack: Yakima HighRoad
+- Best Roof Bike Rack: Yakima HighRoad

-- Best Vertical Rack: VelociRAX 5X
+- Best Vertical Bike Rack: VelociRAX 5X

-- Best Tailgate Pad: Race Face T2
+- Best Tailgate Bike Pad: Fox Mission

-- Best Swing Away: RockyMounts AfterParty
+- Best Swing Away Bike Rack: RockyMounts AfterParty

-- Best Lightweight Rack: Kuat Beta
+- Best Lightweight Bike Rack: Kuat Beta

 How We Choose the Best Bike Racks